objectbased/splunkpstool/README.md

 # splunkpstool
 Powershell script that provides the ability to download various Splunk Universal Forwarder packages along with the ability to install with an assortment of paramters on a local machine.

-## How it Works
-Run the script from powershell directly or from a CMD prompt

-## Help
+## Switches
 ```
 powershell -ExecutionPolicy Bypass -File splunkpstool.ps1 -?
 [[-agent_version] <string>] [[-platform] <string>] [[-arch] <string>] [[-binary] <string>] [[-ds] <string>] [[-install_dir] <string>] [-download] [-install]
 ```

+## How it Works
+Run the script from powershell directly or from a CMD prompt

 **Option 1** - Download
 ```